Mariners, Seahawks and Huskies monitoring air quality with smoky weekend expected in Seattle

 An air-quality alert will go into effect at 5 p.m.
 Friday for King County that is expected to last until 11 a.m.
 Monday.
 Weekend temperatures are expected to jump into the upper 70s and could touch 80 on Sunday.

 The alert states that “all sensitive groups should limit spending any time outdoors.
 People with health conditions may have worsened symptoms.
-Healthy people may start to have symptoms,” according to the alert.
+Healthy people may start to have symptoms.”

 Some improvement is expected by Monday, but the forecast is potentially concerning for a major weekend of Seattle sports.
 The Mariners, Seahawks and Huskies all host games outdoors this weekend, with thousands of fans expected at each event.